JakubicekRoman/lung_CTPA/README.md

 ```
 Install python 3.12.7 (if not already):
 download [**here**](https://www.python.org/downloads/windows/)
-* add the python path to Enviromaent Variables (or later) during installation
+* add the python path to Windows Enviroment Variables (or later) during installation

 Check if the python and pip are installed:
 ```